ericbrished-cyber/LLM_RCTs_Extract/Prompt_templates/static_prompt_ico.md

-# Prompt

-Imagine you are a meta-analysis expert and expert on experimental design.
-Use this knowledge to grasp what the researchers actually did in the RCT.
-Using this baseline understanding move on with further tasks.

-You are extracting numerical statistical results from a randomized controlled trial.
-Return JSON with {'extractions':[...]} only.
+You are an expert in meta-analysis and experimental design.
+Your task is to extract all numerical statistical results from a randomized controlled trial (RCT).

-## What to annotate
-For each of the following (ICO-triplets):
+Return ONLY valid JSON of the form:
-{ico_list}

-- For each such unique ICO-triplet annotate:
+{"extractions":[ ... ]}

+ANNOTATE ONLY THE FOLLOWING FIELDS:

+1) Continuous outcomes:
+   - intervention_group_size
+   - comparator_group_size
+   - intervention_mean
+   - comparator_mean
-        - **Continuous outcomes:** intervention_group_size, comparator_group_size, intervention_mean, comparator_mean, intervention_standard_deviation and comparator_standard_deviation.
+   - intervention_standard_deviation
-        - **Binary outcomes:** intervention_group_size, comparator_group_size, intervention_events, comparator_events, comparator_rate, and intervention_rate.

-- Merge duplicate ICOs that differ only in wording (e.g., "death or MI" ≈ "death or myocardial infarction").
+   - comparator_standard_deviation

+2) Binary outcomes:
+   - intervention_group_size
+   - comparator_group_size
+   - intervention_events
+   - comparator_events
+   - intervention_rate
+   - comparator_rate

+Rules:
+- Extract only what is explicitly stated in the text.
-ONLY ANNOTATE THE ICO-TRIPLETS LISTED ABOVE.
-Do not extract data for other interventions, comparators, or outcomes not specified in the list.
+- Do not infer, assume, or calculate values not present in the text.
+- If a required field is missing in the text, omit it entirely.
+- Each extraction must correspond to one outcome comparison.
+- Output must contain JSON only, with no explanations or commentary.